cepdnaclk/e15-4yp-Mixed-Reality-based-Simulation-Platform-for-Swarm-Robotics/docs/README.md

 The SandBox application has the following views and routes for the described configurations and monitoring to provide the high-level functionality to administrate swarm robotic experiments.

-<ul> Settings route: to configure the basic settings (host, MQTT channel, path) for the swarm environment after authenticating to the system.</ul>
+- Settings route: to configure the basic settings (host, MQTT channel, path) for the swarm environment after authenticating to the system.
-<ul> Robot Route: to send and receive messages relevant to robot configuration protocols.</ul>
+- Robot Route: to send and receive messages relevant to robot configuration protocols.
-<ul> Communication Route: to test communication protocols namely, simple communication and directed communication as described in inter-robot communication Section. </ul>
+- Communication Route: to test communication protocols namely, simple communication and directed communication as described in inter-robot communication Section.
-<ul> Distance Sensor Route: to send and receive messages relevant to robot and server distance sensor protocols. </ul>
+- Distance Sensor Route: to send and receive messages relevant to robot and server distance sensor protocols.
-<ul> Color Sensor Route: to send and receive messages relevant to robot and server color sensor protocols. </ul>
+- Color Sensor Route: to send and receive messages relevant to robot and server color sensor protocols.
-<ul> NeoPixel Route: to monitor and control NeoPixel/RGB LED strip of robots.</ul>
+- NeoPixel Route: to monitor and control NeoPixel/RGB LED strip of robots.
-<ul> Environment Route: to configure and preview environment configurations and create, update and export a config file.</ul>
+- Environment Route: to configure and preview environment configurations and create, update and export a config file.
-<ul> Log View: contains all the intercepted communication through the MQTT channel. </ul>
+- Log View: contains all the intercepted communication through the MQTT channel.

 After authenticating, the users can conduct their own experiments and configure obstacles and set up environments through the SandBox application.
 Also, the intercepted communication history can be viewed and cleared in a given time.
 The application is a responsive, progressive web application implemented using Framework7 (https://www.framework7.io/) which is a cross-platform framework for developing web applications with the additional support of native features.
 In the Floating Action Button, the authorized URL for tokenized Visualizer application for the configured experiment can be found along with the pera-swarm documentation and supported communication protocols documentation.